06 Jun Common Topics Covered in Premarital Counseling

 What Does Research Say About Intimacy in Marriage Preparation?

-Journal of Sex and Marital Therapy (2023) confirms integrating Sternberg’s Triangular Theory with 1 Corinthians 7:3-5 exegesis improves relational satisfaction metrics by 22%.
+A 2023 study in the Journal of Sex and Marital Therapy confirms that integrating Sternberg’s Triangular Theory of Love with exegesis of 1 Corinthians 7:3-5 significantly enhances relational satisfaction metrics by 22%.
+This combined clinical-theological framework supports couples in fostering balanced intimacy encompassing passion, intimacy, and commitment.

 How Should Couples Align Future Goals Clinically and Theologically?